 I would appreciate a workout which burns enough calories to make me feel less guilty about eating so much during the Super Bowl.
 Mistakes will be made.

 No, thank you.
 This is a great idea.
 Consider it done.
 It is now on the schedule to have a challenging workout on Super Bowl Sunday for my group of local workout partners.
 Typically a rest day during the week, we will make Sunday early afternoon a challenging workout where we might burn 600-700 calories.
 That is a good amount of calories to have in the bank before a Super Bowl party.

-Remember, one beer is typically 100-150 calories depending on the brand.
+One beer is typically 100-150 calories, depending on the brand.
 Some beers are less than 100 calories (if you want to call them beer).
 A cookie is 100 calories.
 One chicken wing is 60 calories (less if you take off skin).
-10 chips and salsa is 150 calories.
+Ten chips and salsa is 150 calories.

 Or you can just not eat or drink at the game.
-Haha -- Just kidding…
+Haha, just kidding.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.